Tonopah Air Force Base: Training

 Through 31 November 1943, Tonopah AAF "aided in the training of 8 bombardment squadrons and 12 fighter squadrons."
 The first planes to arrive were Bell P-39 Airacobra training fighters and by the beginning of 1943 there were 227 officers and 1,779 enlisted men at the field (e.g., of the 75th and 390th Bombardment Squadrons.)
 The 255th, 353rd and 356th squadrons of the 354th Fighter Group arrived on January 18, 1943 and left at the beginning of March when squadrons of the 357th Fighter Group arrived.
 Tonopah crashes included those due to P-39 engine limitations at the airfield's altitude and temperatures.
 In June 1943, a B-24 group transferred to Tonopah from Mountain Home Army Airfield.

 In September 1943 the base was shut down to expand for Consolidated B-24 Liberator training.
 By October 1943, about half of the personnel were moved temporarily to Bishop Army Air Field, California, in order to provide housing at Tonopah for construction contractors on a $3,000,000 project.
 Most construction was complete by the beginning of November 1943, and training facilities included a rifle range, pistol range, skeet ranges, turret trainers, bomb trainers equipped with Norden or Sperry sights, flexible gunnery trainers, navigation trainers, and schools for gunners and radio operators.
 Personnel at Bishop returned on November 1, 1943, and the 458th Bombardment Group arrived for training.
 When the 458th departed in January 1944, the 470th Bombardment Group arrived at Tonopah as a B-24 replacement training unit.
 In a March 31, 1944, reorganization the 470th was disbanded and its training functions being taken over by the 442nd Army Air Force Base Unit.

 In the summer of 1944, a Field Test Unit of Wright Field's Special Weapons Branch* tested guided bombs (e.g., GB-4, GB-6 and the GB-8).
 The post exchange that had opened in August 1942 paid a 13 November 1943 dividend of $10,741.48, and the base's large bakery during 1943 and 1944 sold an average of 400 dozen doughnuts a day (a flightline doughnut shop opened in March 1945.
 In October, 1944, there were 66 B-24 aircraft available for the training program and there were 1,264 officers and 5,273 enlisted men assigned to the base (437 officers, 3,707 enlisted men, and 184 civilians by March 1945).

 Accidents associated with the base included an April 1944 crash near the field and a 19 August 1944 B-24 training mission crash at the airfield.
-In 1945, five corporals at Tonopah developed a three-story tower trainer for gunnery crews to simulated firing at four simultaneous combat movies with "electric-eye ammunition".
+In 1945, five corporals at Tonopah developed a three-story tower trainer for gunnery crews to simulate firing at four simultaneous combat movies with "electric-eye ammunition".